cuhHub/Noir/README.md

 end
 ```

-This essentially despawns objects in the `pendingCleanups` tables if too much time passes.
+This essentially despawns objects in the `pendingCleanups` table if too much time passes.

 ---

-Now, let's add in a custom method to add objects to these tables.
+Now, let's add in a custom method to add objects to `pendingCleanups`.

 ```lua
 ---@param object_id integer <-- This is a parameter annotation.
 This is used for intellisense from the Lua LSP VSCode extension.